Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @figure{/user_guides/boolean_operations/images/boolean_image140.png}

-* The result of *Common* operation is a compound containing two Wires both consisting of an overlapping edge.
-The new Wires are created from the objects:
+* The result of *Common* operation is a compound containing one Wire consisting of an overlapping edge.
+The new Wire is created from the objects:

 @figure{/user_guides/boolean_operations/images/boolean_image141.png}